JoshuaTomsett/Stock-Trading-Simulator/README.md

 # Stock-Trading-Simulator
-Allows you to trade stocks using virtual currency.
+Allows you to trade stocks in real time using a virtual currency.

+Live data is retrived using the Yahoo Finance API.

 Requirements